Fettuccine grilled cheese sounds so over the top – and it is! Who knew creamy pasta sandwiched between two slices of bread would be so delicious?

 How to Make Fettuccine Grilled Cheese

-- Prepare the bread: After you halve a loaf of ciabatta, drizzle the cut side with olive oil and balsamic vinegar, followed by some black pepper.
+- Prepare the bread: Drizzle the bread with olive oil and balsamic vinegar, followed by some black pepper.

-- Assemble: Place both halves of the bread cut side up on a baking sheet, then add leftover pasta to the bottom half and top with cheese.
+- Assemble: Place bread cut side up on a baking sheet, then add leftover pasta to the bottom half and top with cheese.

 - A finishing touch: Top the cheese layer off with microgreens, then close with the top half of the loaf.